 These updates ensure that the WIPP compliance criteria remain comprehensive and appropriate, based upon current knowledge and information.
-The new provisions maintain the current technical approach EPA uses during its independent inspections to evaluate a site's waste characterization capabilities, and do not lessen the requirements the Department of Energy must meet to comply with Agency's radioactive waste disposal standards.
+The new provisions maintain the current technical approach the EPA uses during its independent inspections to evaluate a site's waste characterization capabilities, and do not lessen the requirements the Department of Energy must meet to comply with Agency's radioactive waste disposal standards.

 The proposed rule, entitled "Criteria for the Certification and Recertification of the Waste Isolation Pilot Plant's Compliance with 40 CFR Part 191 Disposal Regulations; Alternative Provisions," was published in the Federal Register on August 9, 2002, which marked the beginning of a 120-day comment period.
 Public hearings were also held in Albuquerque and Santa Fe, New Mexico, on September 24-25, 2002.
 Background material supporting this final action (i.e., Technical Support Document, Response to Comments) is also available.
 Please refer to EPA's EDOCKET site for online .pdf versions of these documents.

-On March 26, 2004, EPA approved DOE’s request to allow disposal in WIPP of compressed waste from the Advanced Mixed Waste Treatment Facility at the Idaho National Environmental and Engineering Laboratory site.
-EPA’s evaluation of this request found that disposing of compressed waste in WIPP does not impact the long-term performance of the repository.
-As with other wastes, before allowing shipment for disposal at WIPP, EPA will conduct an on-site inspection to evaluate DOE’s ability to measure and track the contents of this type of waste.
+On March 26, 2004, the EPA approved the DOE’s request to allow disposal in WIPP of compressed waste from the Advanced Mixed Waste Treatment Facility at the Idaho National Environmental and Engineering Laboratory site.
+The EPA’s evaluation of this request found that disposing of compressed waste in WIPP does not impact the long-term performance of the repository.
+As with other wastes, before allowing shipment for disposal at WIPP, the EPA will conduct an on-site inspection to evaluate the DOE’s ability to measure and track the contents of this type of waste.

 What is Compressed TRU Waste?

 This type of transuranic (TRU) radioactive waste is compressed using special equipment at the Advanced Mixed Waste Treatment Facility within the Idaho National Environmental and Engineering Laboratory (INEEL) site.
-The Department of Energy (DOE) designed this special equipment to compress standard 55-gallon drums of transuranic (TRU) waste and combine them into one waste package.
+The DOE designed this special equipment to compress standard 55-gallon drums of transuranic (TRU) waste and combine them into one waste package.
 Three to five of these compressed 55-gallon drums are placed in a 100-gallon shipping container that looks like a large 55-gallon drum Although more waste is concentrated into one container, a shipment of compressed waste contains less radioactivity than a comparable shipment of standard 55-gallon drums.
-This is accomplished by carefully managing the TRU wastes that are compressed and packaged together to meet the allowable shipping limits on radioactive containers for WIPP.
+This is accomplished by carefully managing the TRU wastes that are compressed and packaged together to meet the allowable shipping limits on radioactive containers for the WIPP.

 Why does DOE want to compress waste?